 - 39.1 The starting grid of the race and the sprint session (if scheduled) will be respectively determined by the results of the following practice sessions: - a) The "qualifying session".
-This session will take place at the following times: - i) For Competitions where a sprint session is scheduled: on the first day of track running, starting no less than two and a half (2.5) hours, and no more than three and a half (3.5) hours after the end of P1. - ii) For Competitions where a sprint session is not scheduled: on the second day of on track running, starting no less than two (2) hours, and no more than three (3) hours after the end of P3. - b) The "sprint shootout".
-For Competitions where a sprint session is scheduled, this session will take place on the second day of track running and start no less than four and a half (4.5) hours before the scheduled start of the sprint session= and no less than nineteen (19) hours after the scheduled start of Qualifying. - 39.2 The qualifying session will be run as follows: - a) For the first eighteen (18) minutes of the session (Q1) all cars will be permitted on the track and at the end of this period the slowest five (5) cars will be prohibited from taking any further part in the session.
+This session will take place at the following times: - For Competitions where a sprint session is scheduled: on the second first day of track running, starting no less than three (3) two and a half (2.5) hours, and no more than four (4) three and a half (3.5) hours after the end of the Sprint P1. - ii) For Competitions where a sprint session is not scheduled: on the second day of on track running, starting no less than two (2) hours, and no more than three (3) hours after the end of P3. - b) The "sprint qualifying session shootout".
+For Competitions where a sprint session is scheduled, this session will take place on the first second day of track running and start no less than two and a half (2.5) four and a half (4.5) hours, and no more than three and a half (3.5) hours after the end of P1 before the scheduled start of the sprint session, and no less than nineteen (19) hours after the scheduled start of Qualifying. - 39.2 The qualifying session will be run as follows: - a) For the first eighteen (18) minutes of the session (Q1) all cars will be permitted on the track and at the end of this period the slowest five (5) cars will be prohibited from taking any further part in the session.